Who are we?

 Heather Cleveland joined Nourish as the Food Justice Director in 2013 and moved to the Executive Director role in 2015.
 Heather lived in Sheboygan from 2005 to 2011 and moved back to Sheboygan in 2014 with her husband Adam after she accepted the job with Nourish.
 Heather studied at University Wisconsin-Milwaukee, earning a Bachelor of Science degree in Civil Engineering and a Masters degree in Urban Planning.
-Heather worked for several engineering consulting firms in both the environmental and waste management sectors before going back to school to for Urban Planning to study and learn a proactive, community approach to problem solving and design.
-She is an active member of our community and serves as the Board President of Goodside Grocery, is a professional mentor for Engineers Without Borders at UW-Milwaukee, and is a member of Sheboygan Service Club.
+Heather worked for several engineering consulting firms in both the environmental and waste management sectors before going back to school for Urban Planning to study and learn a proactive, community approach to problem solving and design.
+She is an active member of our community and is a professional mentor for Engineers Without Borders at UW-Milwaukee, a member of Sheboygan Service Club, and served as the Board President of Goodside Grocery from February 2015 to November 2017.
 She is always eager to learn something new and is passionate about food, people, and the environment.
 Heather strives to empower and engage people to be inspired and proactively change outcomes.
 She believes that food is a conduit through which we can reach many people and create a healthy community.
 Outside of Nourish, Heather enjoys spending time with her family, yoga, cooking, gardening, reading, knitting, riding her bike and living life.

 Ryan joined Nourish in May 2015 as Program Coordinator.
 His daughter and wife also reside in Sheboygan and moved here in 2011 from central Wisconsin after graduating from the University of Wisconsin-Stevens Point in Health/Wellness and Psychology.
 He moved to Sheboygan pursuing a career in wellness working with businesses to have successful wellness programs.
 Ryan works to maintain authentic knowledge of wellness such as nutrition and food literacy by working with local CSA farms that are also Nourish partner farms.
 His family has large gardens raising over 50 annual and perennial food crops along with rabbits, ducks, chickens, and honey bees.
 He generates compost for his gardens from tens of thousands of pounds of food scraps generated from local businesses.
 Most recently Ryan has worked to expand his breadth and depth of knowledge by attending conferences such as Midwest Organic Sustainable Education Service and also becoming a Certified Wellness Practitioner through the National Wellness Institute.
 Outside of Nourish and farming Ryan enjoys coaching and playing soccer, traveling, games, and spending time outdoors.